-One way to do that, the perspective explains, is through a harm-reduction approach, such as beginning interactions with patients who may have used abortion medications by saying, “You are safe here, and my only concern is your health.
+One way to do that, according to the authors, is through a harm-reduction approach, such as beginning interactions with patients who may have used abortion medications by saying, “You are safe here, and my only concern is your health.
 The medical care you need is the same whether you’re having a spontaneous miscarriage, or you took pills to end your pregnancy.”

 Watson is a medical ethicist, reproductive health expert, constitutional scholar and author of Scarlet A: The Ethics, Law and Politics of Ordinary Abortion.